brave/browser-laptop/docs/debugging.md

 -  env['GYP_GENERATORS'] = 'ninja'
 +  env['GYP_GENERATORS'] = 'ninja,xcode-ninja'
++  # For Visual Studio on Windows, use msvs-ninja instead

    if sys.platform in ['win32', 'cygwin']:
      # Do not let Chromium download their own toolchains.